bbauska/UC-Davis-JS-Basics/readme.md

 ![](./3-6-images/media/image668.png){width="4.0in"
 height="2.4559831583552056in"}

-The next thing we need to do in our list of things to do once we\'ve captured the values from the form is to remove them till the form is ready for a new thing.
+The next thing we need to do in our list of things to do once we&apos;ve captured the values from the form is to remove them till the form is ready for a new thing.

 ![](./3-6-images/media/image669.png){width="5.0in"
 height="3.0699781277340334in"}

-I\'m just going to use a for loop here to loop through the elements of the form, and set the value back to empty.
-Down here you can see I\'ve got just \"\", I\'m setting it back to empty.
-Let\'s go ahead and add this as the next thing that this function needs to do here.
-For, here\'s my for loop.
-For, and I\'m going to have just a counter variable, var i equals zero, while i is less than detailsForm.length; i++, there we go.
+I&apos;m just going to use a for loop here to loop through the elements of the form, and set the value back to empty.
+Down here you can see I&apos;ve got just &quot;&quot;, I&apos;m setting it back to empty.
+Let&apos;s go ahead and add this as the next thing that this function needs to do here.
+For, here&apos;s my for loop.
+For, and I&apos;m going to have just a counter variable, var i equals zero, while i is less than detailsForm.length; i++, there we go.
 That loop is going to go through detailsForm.

 Remember, detailsForm is going to get everything inside of detailsForm there.
-Then what I can do in here is I can very easily say, detailsForm.elements. square bracket i.value equals \'\'\'\'.
-We\'re going to go through the detailsForm.
-I starts at zero, and the first time through the form, it\'s going to say, \"Get Element 0 from that form and set its value to empty.\" Then we\'re going to increment i from zero to one, and if there\'s more than one element in the form, then we\'re going to go through and do that again for Element 1, setting its value to zero.
-We\'re going to do that for each element in the form until the form is completely cleared out.
-It\'s just a very simple for loop that\'s going to loop through and clear out each of the elements in that form.
-We\'ve taken care of the first two items on our list.
+Then what I can do in here is I can very easily say, detailsForm.elements. square bracket i.value equals &apos;&apos;&apos;&apos;.
+We&apos;re going to go through the detailsForm.
+I starts at zero, and the first time through the form, it&apos;s going to say, &quot;Get Element 0 from that form and set its value to empty.&quot; Then we&apos;re going to increment i from zero to one, and if there&apos;s more than one element in the form, then we&apos;re going to go through and do that again for Element 1, setting its value to zero.
+We&apos;re going to do that for each element in the form until the form is completely cleared out.
+It&apos;s just a very simple for loop that&apos;s going to loop through and clear out each of the elements in that form.
+We&apos;ve taken care of the first two items on our list.

 We gathered the information from the form and cleared the format.
 The third thing to do is to run a function that creates a new card.
-We\'re going to hold off on that because we need to write that function.
-But we can take care of the fourth thing, which is to check to see if we already have a card in the other side, and if we do one thing and if we don\'t, we won\'t, we\'ll do a different thing.
+We&apos;re going to hold off on that because we need to write that function.
+But we can take care of the fourth thing, which is to check to see if we already have a card in the other side, and if we do one thing and if we don&apos;t, we won&apos;t, we&apos;ll do a different thing.
 We can take care of that in terms of the header over there, and in showing, in determining what this header says here.
-Either it\'s going to say enter destination details, where we\'re going to change it so that it has something like my wish list in there, because that makes a little bit more sense once there\'s something in that column over there.
-Let\'s do that really quickly.
+Either it&apos;s going to say enter destination details, where we&apos;re going to change it so that it has something like my wish list in there, because that makes a little bit more sense once there&apos;s something in that column over there.
+Let&apos;s do that really quickly.

-We\'re going to make a variable.
-We\'ll just put in create card here, so we remember we need to come back and do that.
-But I\'m going to have var wishListContainer equals document.getElementById, and you\'ll remember we had an Id called title specifically so that we could do this.
-Over here in the HTML you\'ll remember we have 10-year title on that Id, so getElementById title.
+We&apos;re going to make a variable.
+We&apos;ll just put in create card here, so we remember we need to come back and do that.
+But I&apos;m going to have var wishListContainer equals document.getElementById, and you&apos;ll remember we had an Id called title specifically so that we could do this.
+Over here in the HTML you&apos;ll remember we have 10-year title on that Id, so getElementById title.
 Then we just need a little if statement here.
 I realized I did the wrong thing here.
-I don\'t want the title here.
+I don&apos;t want the title here.
 I want to get this Id down here, this destination container.

-That\'s the thing I want to check for.
-Destination container, because I want to see if we\'ll do the title in a minute.
-If wishListContainer.children.length is exactly the same as zero, so if there\'s nothing in this container.
-Over here we\'ve added a card in here temporarily, we\'re going to get rid of that.
-But if this container is empty, then we\'re going to do something.
-If it\'s empty, then we\'re going to say, document.getElementById.
+That&apos;s the thing I want to check for.
+Destination container, because I want to see if we&apos;ll do the title in a minute.
+If wishListContainer.children.length is exactly the same as zero, so if there&apos;s nothing in this container.
+Over here we&apos;ve added a card in here temporarily, we&apos;re going to get rid of that.
+But if this container is empty, then we&apos;re going to do something.
+If it&apos;s empty, then we&apos;re going to say, document.getElementById.
 Now we want the title.
-Its innerHTML is going to be, what did I put in there? \'\'My Wish List\'\'.
+Its innerHTML is going to be, what did I put in there? &apos;&apos;My Wish List&apos;&apos;.
 There we go.
-That will take care of the fourth thing, which is, if we haven\'t added a card in there before, it\'ll change the title over on the right-hand side there.
+That will take care of the fourth thing, which is, if we haven&apos;t added a card in there before, it&apos;ll change the title over on the right-hand side there.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->